-What Is Veal Made From?
+What Animal Does Veal Come From?

 Slink veal is the youngest possible veal, harvested from stillborn or unborn calves.
 It is normally collected from cows that are pregnant when slaughtered.
 Slink veal is illegal to consume in the U.S. and Canada.